 Europe Solo Travel tips for your first adventure

 Travelling will open a new world for you and will help you further develop your personality.
 You will acquire new soft skills and learn a lot about yourself, establish personal principles and develop wants and needs.

-But to give you some suggestions for your first solo Europe trip, here are some tips I wish I knew before going on some of my European adventures:
+But to give you some suggestions for your first solo Europe trip, here are some tips I wish I had known before going on some of my European adventures: